 This is the story of what came to be known as “The Marwan Affair”, which shocked the public, and the intelligence community.
 It is based on diary notes; together with messages I sent Marwan over the years, they tell the inside story of my relationship with the spy some call the greatest secret agent of the twentieth century.”

-Following the release of Salon Pictures’ documentary “The Spy Who Fell to Earth” in 2019 Rollout Pictures with the support of BFI have optioned Bregman’s book for a dramatised theatrical feature currently in development.
+Rollout Pictures with the support of BFI have optioned Bregman’s book for a dramatised theatrical feature of “The Spy Who Fell to Earth” which is currently in development.